JP Morgan unit 'forgives' credit card debt of Canadian customers

-TORONTO, Aug 8 (Reuters) - A unit of J.P Morgan Chase & Co has agreed to “forgive” the outstanding credit card debt of its Canadian cardholders as part of the U.S. bank’s move to exit the Canadian credit card market, the company said on Thursday.
+TORONTO (Reuters) - A unit of J.P.
+Morgan Chase & Co has agreed to “forgive” the outstanding credit card debt of its Canadian cardholders as part of the U.S. bank’s move to exit the Canadian credit card market, the company said on Thursday.

 Chase Bank, which is operated by JP Morgan Chase, announced in January 2018 that it would close all credit card accounts in Canada on March 15 of that year.
 At the time, customers were required to continue making payments on their accounts.